itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 Please install the 32bit/64bit version of IDS uEye SDK that corresponds to your operating system, not to the type of itom.
 If you decide to configure the SDK installer, you don't need to install any DirectShow or ActiveX components as well as additional drivers if you only want to use the camera with itom.

+Under linux, simply install the drivers from the IDS website.
+After an successful installation, the header file *ueye.h* and the library file is installed to the default directories under linux.
+The CMakeLists.txt file of this itom plugin will then automatically detect these files and compile the plugin.

 Known problems
 ===============